MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Summary:

-In the new Outlook for Windows and web, single-clicking on an empty calendar slot will enable inline appointment creation instead of a quick compose pop-up.
-Rollout starts early April 2025 for Targeted Release and early May 2025 for General Availability.
-No admin action is required; notify users and update documentation.
+In new Outlook for Windows and web, single-clicking an empty calendar slot now allows inline appointment creation instead of a quick compose pop-up.
+Double-click behavior remains unchanged.
+Rollout starts October 2025, requires no admin action, and aims to improve user experience.

 Details: